Fireworks Data and Statistics

 Source: Wisconsin Hospital Inpatient Discharges and Emergency Department Visits

 Notes: Emergency Department visits are defined as all visits and include those transferred to a hospital.
-Hospitalizations are defined as visits that do not have a principal diagnosis of injury but they do have a code referencing a firework injury in one of the other diagnosis fields.
+Hospitalizations are defined as visits that may or may not have a principal diagnosis of injury, but they do have a code referencing a firework injury in one of the other diagnosis fields.

 On the national level, fireworks statistics show: